-Blue - represents one of the state colors of Nevada, the pristine waters of Lake Tahoe and the mountain bluebird, the official state bird.
+Blue - represents one of the state colors of Nevada, the pristine waters of Lake Tahoe and the mountain bluebird (Nevada's state bird);

-Silver - represents the other state color, the official state mineral, the granite composition of the Sierra Nevada mountain range and the silver country of northern Nevada;
+Silver - represents the other state color (and the official state metal), the granite composition of the Sierra Nevada mountain range and the silver country of northern Nevada;

 Red - represents the Virgin Valley black fire opal, the official state precious gemstone, and the red rock formations of southern Nevada;